 7. Repair Broken Parts

 Repair any broken parts of your kitchen sink plumbing system.
-Sometimes you may find that there are many broken parts of your plumbing system that need to get replaced before they cause more damage.
+Sometimes you may find that many broken parts of your plumbing system need to be replaced before they cause more damage.
 If you don’t replace them right away, they can lead to more mess.

 Double Kitchen Sink Plumbing Diagram